precious-nmesoma/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Write a function that adds two integers and returns the result.
-Write a function that prints all natural numbers from n to 98, followed by a new line Write a function that prints the n times table, starting with 0./n
+Write a function that prints all natural numbers from n to 98, followed by a new line Write a function that prints the n times table, starting with 0./n Nature made the natural numbers; All else is the work of women\n